Written by George Galloway, originally published on RT.

 Corbyn, against similar advice given by me and others, did precisely the opposite.
 He failed to act either immediately or at all ruthlessly and far from punishing the losers, he protected and even promoted them.
 Then he tacked towards them, then he ran away from them, then he capitulated to them.
 Then they devoured him and his whole project.

-Corbyn shunned his friends and exalted his enemies even as they wielded the knife – a veritable pack of Brutus’s into his back.
+Corbyn shunned his friends and exalted his enemies even as they wielded the knife – a veritable pack of Brutuses into his back.
 Starmer is a case in point, though there are many others.
-Sir Keir publicly resigned from Corbyn’s team of Shadow ministers with dozens of others and backed a coup against the leader in 2016 in a manoeuvre designed to kill.
-When the coup failed to kill the King – Corbyn was re-elected by an increased majority of the party’s by then 500,000 members (the biggest party in Europe) – instead of adopting the McTernan rules for ruling, Corbyn PROMOTED Starmer into what would become the most critical of offices, Shadow Brexit Secretary.
+Sir Keir publicly resigned from Corbyn’s team of shadow ministers with dozens of others and backed a coup against the leader in 2016 in a manoeuvre designed to kill.
+When the coup failed to kill the king – Corbyn was re-elected by an increased majority of the party’s by then 500,000 members (the biggest party in Europe) – instead of adopting the McTernan rules for ruling, Corbyn PROMOTED Starmer into what would become the most critical of offices, shadow Brexit secretary.
 He promoted many of the other backstabbers too.

-But he failed to make a stand from the start of this false conflation, which was weaponised with a cynicism and indeed hatred which will fuel PhDs and books for decades to come.
-And, it must be said, he failed to act decisively against the tiny number of actual anti-Semites who were uncovered in the party’s ranks.
-It is inexplicable (given the ruthlessness with which he abandoned the likes of Williamson and his lifetime friend, former London Mayor Ken Livingstone) that he did not ruthlessly expel them forthwith.
+But he failed to make a stand from the start of this false conflation, which was weaponised with a cynicism and, indeed, hatred that will fuel PhDs and books for decades to come.
+And, it must be said, he failed to act decisively against the tiny number of actual antisemites who were uncovered in the party’s ranks.
+It is inexplicable (given the ruthlessness with which he abandoned the likes of Williamson and his lifetime friend, former London mayor Ken Livingstone) that he did not ruthlessly expel them forthwith.